Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 The onus then is on the administrator to 'fill in the blanks' when needed.

 The casual browser of the site will be presented with images of club member's artworks to scroll through.

+Initially the artworks would be presented on a carousel, but this was dropped in favour of a more classic scroll-down.

 They will have an option on the navigation bar to apply for membership.

 A logged-in administrator has further options to: